Skip to content

 PHOTOGRAPHY, TECHNOLOGY, & DIGITAL SKILLS

 Have you ever been curious about how to use CAD software to design and model an idea?
 Or, how to set up and use a 3D printer and/or laser cutter/engraver to bring those ideas to reality?
 Join Andrew Scott, one of CVU’s Design and Engineering Technology teachers, in exploration of the CVU Design Lab and learn a new hobby and even start a business!
 During this 4-session course we will explore how to approach basic modeling skills to design and fabricate at least one project using the 3D printer and one using the laser cutter/engraver.
 Possible projects may include a holiday-themed decoration, cookie cutter, and ornament or set of wooden coasters.
 All materials and access to CAD software are included in the fee.
 Requirements/Restrictions: Fluency with basic computer interface and usage tools.
-Not sure if this class is right for you, please send us your questions and we will connect you with the instructor.
-Min Age: 18+
+If you're wondering whether this class is right for you, please send us your questions and we will connect you with the instructor.
+Min Age: 18+ "It was great.
+The instructor went above and beyond to help us."

 Starting Soon